stefanthoss/stefandroid-blog/_posts/2021-09-24-supermicro-fans-ramping-up-down.md

 ---
 layout: post
 title: "Supermicro Fans Are Repeatedly Ramping Up and Down"
-description: "Critical fan thresholds for low RPM Noctua fans on a Supermicro motherboard have to be adjusted so that the fans are not repeatedly ramping up and down."
+description: "Fan thresholds for low RPM Noctua fans on a Supermicro server motherboards have to be adjusted so that the fans are not repeatedly ramping up and down."
 tags: linux server
 ---

-When connecting low RPM Noctua fans to a Supermicro motherboard, I noticed that the fans were repeatedly ramping up and down and cycling between "normal" RPM and maximum RPM.
+When connecting low RPM Noctua fans to a Supermicro motherboard, I noticed that the fans were repeatedly ramping up and down every few seconds - essentially cycling between "normal" RPM and maximum RPM.
 This is because the normal operating RPM of these fans is below the default threshold of 500 RPM, and the motherboard will go into a critical state and ramp up the fans to maximum RPM.
 It can be fixed by setting new thresholds on the Supermicro motherboard that fit the low RPM fans.
+By default, these server motherboards expect high RPM fans, as used in server racks.

 You will see the following log lines in the Health Event Log if you encounter this issue: